-Both routes represent the journey 3N cancer patients undergo during treatment – the emotional rollercoaster, the endurance of chemotherapy, the physical shock of surgery and the continued endurance of radiotherapy on the road to recovery.
+Both routes represent the journey 3N cancer patients undergo during treatment – the emotional rollercoaster, the endurance of chemotherapy, the physical shock of surgery and the long road to recovery.

 Terrain: brutal, unforgiving; open boreal & sub-arctic forest with swamps and bogs; big boulder gardens.

 Temperature: avg.
 18-25C; high >30C, low 12C.
 Be prepared for hot weather and avoiding wet chills.

 Humidity: 60-80%.
 It honestly feels like jungle sometimes.
 Very difficult to dry anything out without a fire.